 To keep our wedding budget friendly, we chose friends and family to help out with the special day.
 To cut costs we did our own stationery.
 My mother and some friends helped to do the flowers and set the tables the day before.
 Most of the flowers were garden roses that my mother had picked during the week.
 We had no venue costs, which was a great way to save costs although we had to hire in all the decor.
 It was very personal to have it at home.
 Many of the vendors were friends or family, who had rates to accommodate friends.

 Did your wedding preparations include any DIY projects?

-We had quite a few DIY projects which included the whole family.
+We had quite a few DIY projects that included the whole family.
 We glued little welcome flags to glass Coke bottles at the reception and at the tables we had little bunny brooches that we had cut from perspex.
-We pinned the bunnies to personalized name cards at the tables.
+We pinned the bunnies to personalised name cards at the tables.
 We found an old tree, which my brother painted white.
 We stuck it in a old wine barrel and let the table settings hang from it with ribbons.